Corstorphine: 16th century

 On 10 May 1666, land was similarly granted to John Boyd, merchant burgess of Edinburgh.
 The Forresters soon reacquired much of their lands around Corstorphine.

 James Baillie's first wife Johanna died early.
 He then married Janet Ruthven, daughter of the Earl of Forth.
 This latest Lord Forrester was a man of dubious morals and seduced his niece, the wife of an Edinburgh burgess James Nimmo.
 She, however, later quarrelled with Forrester and stabbed him to death in his garden at Corstorphine on 26 August 1679.
 Mrs Nimmo was later executed at the Cross of Edinburgh for the murder.
 The titles then fell to William, the son of his brother William Baillie and his wife Lillias, daughter of the first Lord Forrester.

 In 1698, the estate of Corstorphine was sold to Hugh Wallace of Ingliston, a Writer to the Signet.
 In 1713, he sold it to Sir James Dick of Prestonfield, in whose family it remained until 1869.
 The Dicks were a prominent family of lawyers and merchants in Edinburgh.
 Sir James Dick (1643–1728) was a merchant and baillie of Edinburgh and also served as Dean of Guild and later as Lord Provost.

 18th century and later

-The Register of the Great Seal records the transfer of the lands and Barony of Corstorphine to Sir James Dick on 2 June 1713.
+The Register of the Great Seal of Scotland records the transfer of the lands and Barony of Corstorphine to Sir James Dick on 2 June 1713.

 Unlike some other areas of Edinburgh, Corstorphine escaped widespread industrialisation in the 19th century.
 It only started to be absorbed into the Edinburgh urban area in the mid-20th century.
 But even before then, it had started to transform into a middle-class dormitory area for Edinburgh workers.
 By the late 20th century, Corstorphine had an ageing demographic.
 In 1961, Queen Margaret College (now QMU) obtained land up on the edge of Corstorphine next to Clermiston, and set up a campus there.
 This was closed in 2007, when they moved all their facilities out to Musselburgh.

 Corstorphine became part of Edinburgh on 1 November 1920.